aJustinOng/aJustinOng/README.md

 **`Developer/Artist/Creator`**

-I am a student at Southern Arkansas University, taking a bachelor's degree in Computer Science: Cyber Security and Privacy Option.
 I have an interest in data science and cybersecurity.
+My first introduction to coding was doing simple JavaScript on Khan Academy when I was ten.
+Over the years, I took a few online coding and data science courses using languages like Java, Python, and C++.

-I also do digital art projects like illustrations and comic strips on Instagram and Twitter.
+Currently I am a student at Southern Arkansas University, taking a bachelor's degree in Computer Science: Cyber Security and Privacy Option.
+I am also helping a professor with research, focusing on image processing.
+In my spare time I like to do digital art projects like illustrations and comic strips, and gathered a small audience on Instagram and Twitter.

 ### Find me on: